The sexual market value (SMV) is an individual’s rating of sexual attractiveness.

 So we will present a few simplified charts while addressing the biggest drawback of all other charts: the lack of differentiation between short-term and long-term dating.

 Looks matter for casual sex.

-Game seeks to maximize the presentation of one’s own package, and it’s the equivalent of marketing and sales.
+Game takes that basic package you’ve got and seeks to maximize the presentation of oneself.
+Game is the equivalent of marketing and sales.

 Everyone engages in game.

-Games works best in short-term dating just as marketing and sales works best in selling the product.
+Game works best in short-term dating just as marketing and sale works best in selling the product.

 Once the sale has been done, the intrinsic qualities of the product tend to come to the fore.
-Which is why game that revolves around true self-development is the best way of improving one’s own SMV for both short-term and long term.
+This is why honest self-development is one of the best forms of “games” as it improves your SMV for both short term and long term.

 One might ask:

-Sure, you tend to attract a certain type of woman, but then again..
+Sure, you tend to attract more of a certain type of woman with conspicuous consumption, but then again..
 We are in the short term realm here and you’re not necessarily looking to bang wifey material, right (plus all women like money anyway)?